jjordanoc/inspirobot-wallpaper-changer/README.md

 # InspiroBot Wallpapers
-Changes your wallpaper every given amount of time in seconds for a nice inspirobot.me quote.
+Changes your wallpaper every given amount of time in seconds with randomly generated inspirobot.me quote.

-This is how it works:
+Usage:

 1. Input a time in seconds, ex: 10 (if you want to add time in minutes or hours you'll have to calculate it yourself).